Shopify/web-configs/Best practices/Enzyme.md

 # Enzyme

 [Enzyme](http://airbnb.io/enzyme/) is a library that makes it easy to traverse and manipulate the output of React components.
-We recommend it for any React application complex enough to warrant tests, as the readability it provides warrants the additional API surface area to learn.
+We recommend it for all React applications complex enough to warrant tests, as the readability it provides outweighs the additional API surface area to learn.

 ## Complementary packages